Risk factors for dry sockets. - Part II.

 This page discusses the following causes and risk factors for dry sockets (alveolar osteitis):

 Part I of this topic explains patient history, extraction difficulty and failure to follow post-op instructions as risk factors.

-Some studies have shown that people who smoke are more than four times as likely to develop a dry socket as compared to those who don't.
+Studies have suggested that people who smoke are more than four times as likely to develop a dry socket as compared to those who don't.

 What's the cause?

 A number of theories have been put forward as an explanation as to why this may be.
 Some of them are: